The Big Leeds Bucket List – 25 Dishes, Drinks, Sights and Gifts ONLY Found in Leeds

 Our pick is the Original Fu Ramen – the results of Chef Ben Iley’s decade behind the pass in Japan.
 He left with a passion for all things Japanese, and a talent for coaxing some amazing flavours from broth and noodles.

-3. Dine on North Yorkshire deer at The Owl, Kirkgate Market
+3. Dine on North Yorkshire deer at The Owl, 16 Kirkgate

 4. Veg out on vegan kebab fries at Knaves Kitchen

 If you’ve been for a big night out in Leeds, you may well have come across Oporto already – it’s a cocktail lover’s favourite, and a welcome stop amongst the fun of Call Lane.
 But not everyone knows their kitchen also serves up some of the nation’s best vegan junkfood.